How Long Should I Wait for Him Before I’m Wasting My Time?

 This isn’t a matter of defending guys who date you even when they’re emotionally unavailable.
 This is merely pointing out that it happens ALL the time.

-You’re Ms. Right Now, you want to be Ms. Right, but he’s not currently taking applications for that position.
+You’re Ms. Right Now.
+You want to be Ms. Right, but he’s not currently taking applications.

 Then why does he act so open?
-Why does he call me?
-Why does he treat me so well?
+Why does he call you and treat you so well?
 Why does he hint at a future?